Date

 • physical activity and recreation preferences

-• sensory challenges
+• physical abilities and challenges

 • medications and allergies.